 Generally, the best snorkeling is going to be on the Caribbean Sea side of things, rather than the Atlantic Ocean side (like Punta Cana).
 You can snorkel in Punta Cana, but there are places that are soooooo much better.

-Are you ready to grab you swimsuit and snorkel mask for a day of surf and sand?
+Are you ready to grab you swimsuit and snorkel mask?

 This country is full of waterfalls, lush jungles, ancient ruins, history and some of the cutest kids around.
 Our ILP volunteers get the chance to live near one of the DR's most popular cities, and teach English to kids who really need it, then have vacation time and weekends to snorkel in all of these spots.